 Do Not Plant Aloe Vera in Peat Soil

-Avoid planting aloe vera (or any succulent) in potting soil that contains peat moss.
+This is a tip I got from a specialist succulent grower…Avoid planting aloe vera (or any succulent) in potting soil that contains peat moss.

-This prevents the roots up taking any moisture despite watering and causes the aloe vera to suffer drought stress (the aloe vera leaves turn thin and curl inwards).
+This prevents the roots from up taking any moisture despite watering and causes the aloe vera to suffer drought stress (the aloe vera leaves turn thin and curl inwards).

-Potting Soil, Drainage of Pots and Watering
+Potting Soil, Drainage of Pots, and Watering

 The most important factors for keeping aloe vera healthy and free of root rot are: